ZonyLaw/my-food-order/README.md

 - routes,
 - navigation, and
 - component structures with clear naming of components and scss.
-- uses a mock up of the back-end using JSON files to store the list of restaurants and menu items.
+- Use JSON files to store the list of restaurants and menu items as a mock up of the back-end.

 Here is the home page or landing page: